ethanimproving/Ethan-s-Digital-Garden/src/site/notes/Law/Codes/The Constitution Of The Diurnal Conduct Of Individual Persons/Title 8 - Nutrition.md

 No diet in the world will make you lose weight unless it also includes a calorie deficit.
 When applied to dieting, the first law of thermodynamics states that your body weight is dependent only on the difference between the amount of calories that you consume versus the amount of calories that you burn, which is known as your calorie balance.

+Make sure to calculate your calorie balance based on your TDEE ([Felix Harder](https://americanairlines.udemy.com/course/weight-loss-masterclass-lose-fat-get-your-dream-body-now/learn/lecture/8283580#overview))

 **1.2** I don't reduce my calories by more than 25% below maintenance.

 Not only will too large of a calorie deficit make you feel more tired and hungry, it will also decrease hormone levels, sleep, quality and libido ([Felix Harder](https://americanairlines.udemy.com/course/weight-loss-masterclass-lose-fat-get-your-dream-body-now/learn/lecture/8283532#overview)).

-**1.3** I calculate my Total Daily Energy Expenditure
+**1.3** I calculate my Total Daily Energy Expenditure using a [TDEE calculator](https://www.freedieting.com/calorie-calculator).

 It is calculated by estimating how many calories you burn while resting (called the basal metabolic rate or BMR) and adding a certain number of calories on top, depending on how often you exercise.

+**1.4** I track my calories using [MyFitnessPal](https://www.myfitnesspal.com/) and a [Kitchen Scale](https://www.amazon.com/Etekcity-Multifunction-Stainless-Batteries-Included/dp/B0113UZJE2/ref=zg_bs_g_678508011_sccl_2/134-3562437-0686944).

+Use [WebMD's Calorie Tracker](https://www.webmd.com/diet/healthtool-food-calorie-counter) to check the values in your app.

 ### §§ (b) Macronutrients (Protein, Carbs, Dietary Fats)

 **1.3** I adjust my diet to be high in protein.

-Daily intake: 0.8-1 gram of protein per pound of body weight.
+Daily intake:
+- 0.8 - 1 grams per pound of bodyweight (muscle growth)
+- 0.4 - 0.5 grams per pound of bodyweight (normal health)

+Good Protein Sources:
+- Eggs
-- Fish
+- Lean Meats
 - Chicken Breast
-- Beans
+- Beans & Legumes
+- Fish/Sea Food
+- Soy

 Your macros along with your exercise regiment will determine how you lose weight (fat, muscle, or water loss).